 - utilise Aboriginal workers to supervise family visits where necessary At times, carers may be required to supervise or participate in family visits with a child (where assessed as culturally appropriate and safe to do so).

 Cultural planning is required to ensure Aboriginal children’s cultural rights, identity, language and cultural ties are preserved, safeguarded and promoted.
 There are two complementary elements to cultural planning:

 - the Cultural Support Plan.

-The Cultural Care Plan is a section within the overall care plan, prepared by FACS and presented to the Children’s Court.
+The Cultural Care Plan is a section within the overall care plan, prepared by DCJ and presented to the Children’s Court.
 It outlines critical information on the cultural identity of the child or young person, their family, community and Country, as well as identifying key community people in the child’s life.
 The Cultural Care Plan notes how the cultural needs of the child or young person will be met while in care arrangements away from their parents.

 The Cultural Support Plan builds on the Cultural Care Plan, providing evidence and actions for how a child’s cultural connections and relationships will be maintained and strengthened in an active, ongoing way.
 It includes specific, age appropriate strategies for developing and maintaining a positive sense of identity and belonging.

 Caseworkers engage early with accredited or recognised Aboriginal Community Controlled Organisations in the development and endorsement of cultural planning, as well as implementation through community controlled cultural activities and services.

 Accredited and recognised Aboriginal Community Controlled Organisations have an important role in in maintaining connection family, community and culture for Aboriginal children and young people in statutory care.
 They are cultural experts having experience and history with families and serve their local communities through advocacy and leadership.

 Cultural plans are:

 - developed within 30 days of the child entering statutory care